torvalds/linux/Documentation/hid/hid-transport.rst

       int (*start) (struct hid_device *hdev)

    Called from HID device drivers once they want to use the device.
 Transport drivers can choose to setup their device in this callback.
-However, normally devices are already set up before transport drivers register them to HID core so this is mostly only used by USB-HID.
+However, analrmally devices are already set up before transport drivers register them to HID core so this is mostly only used by USB-HID.